 If you have a specific question about the fund you can email us at firstname.lastname@example.org and we will be happy to help.

-We are developing a list of the questions we have been asked about the fund and will share them here.
-This will include any questions we are asked at the information sessions or by email or phone.
-Everyone will have access to the same information.
+We have developed a list of the additional questions we have been asked about the fund from 6th to 28th June.
+This includes any questions we were asked at the information sessions or by email or phone.
+You can access the additional Q&A here.

 - Getting it right for every child wellbeing indicators (GIRFEC)

 - Glasgow on Tuesday 18th June at 1.30pm.